-Through NAEYC, members have access to professional journal Young Children, professional publications, and information on conferences and resources across the nation.
+Through NAEYC, members have access to professional journal Young Children, Teaching Young Children a magazine for Teachers, additional professional publications, and information on conferences and resources across the nation.
 NAEYC also houses the National Academy of Early Childhood Programs, which offers an accreditation process for early childhood programs.

 Some of our accomplishments…

-- HAEYC developed and implemented the Hawaii Early Childhood Accreditation Project in 2002.
+- HiAEYC developed and implemented the Hawaii Early Childhood Accreditation Project in 2002.

-- HAEYC established a Career Development System planning process in 1996.
+- HiAEYC established a Career Development System planning process in 1996.

-- HAEYC advocated for strong licensing regulations for both preschool and infant/toddler care.
+- HiAEYC advocated for strong licensing regulations for both preschool and infant/toddler care.

-- HAEYC is an organizer of the Annual Early Childhood and Leadership Conference bringing together over 1,500 participants.
+- HiAEYC is an organizer of the Annual Early Childhood and Leadership Conference bringing together over 1,500 participants.